DeckOfPandas/innovationfund.github.io/index.md

 Apperta are seeking projects which **already have a prototype** of their product, approach or innovation but require a **bridging investment** to develop further prior to a pilot.

-In order to maximise the dissemination and benefit to the NHS any software produced as part of this funding, and any documents or other materials that are produced must be released under a **open source or creative commons licence**.
+In order to maximise the dissemination and benefit to the NHS, any software produced as part of this funding, and any documents or other materials that are produced, must be released under a **open source or creative commons licence**.

 Individual awards are likely to be in the region of **£10,000 to £25,000**.
 Proposals exceeding this range should make an exceptional case based on value and impact of the proposed project.

 The deadline for applications is **Wednesday 13 December 13:00 GMT**.

-Further details and answers to frequently asked questions may be found below, while applicants may contact becky.wassall@apperta.org should they have further questions.
+Further details and answers to frequently asked questions may be found below, while applicants may contact [becky.wassall@apperta.org](mailto:becky.wassall@apperta.org) should they have further questions.